Eightyeightdays/lister/README.md

 ## Allows you to create and share anonymous playlists without needing an account

 ### Features
-* Create multiple lists with names up to 70 characteres long
+- Create multiple lists with names up to 70 characters long
-* Favourite a list in order to pin it to the top of the playlist titles list
+- Favourite a list in order to pin it to the top of the playlist titles list
-* Arrange playlist titles alphabetically, by date, or by date edited (most recent)
+- Arrange playlist titles alphabetically, by date, or by date edited (most recent)
+- Click the plus sign to add the current video to the list
-* Click and drag videos to re-arrange order, then click to save
+- Click and drag videos to re-arrange order
-* Click any video from the list to open in new tab
+- Click any video from the list to open in new tab
-* Click to grab a link to the current playlist which will be copied to the clipboard
+- Click the chain icon to grab a link to the current playlist which will be copied to the clipboard
-* Click to begin current playlist in new tab
+- Click the play icon to begin current playlist in new tab
-* Right click a video in order to access a menu option to add to current playlist
+- Right click a video in order to access a menu option to add to current playlist

+* Maximum 50 videos per playlist

 ### Installation
 1. Clone the repository